BIBLE HISTORY DAILY

 Indeed, there is debate about the authors’ identity, but many connect them with the Essene community, another Jewish sect, who lived at Qumran.
 The scrolls, then, would have been their library.
 As noted above, the environment around Qumran is arid; although it was more fertile in antiquity than today, it still would not have been the most comfortable place to live.
 Yet it was well suited for the Essenes, who sought to remove themselves from society to live pure, righteous lives in accordance with a strict interpretation of Jewish law.
 One of the documents uncovered among the scrolls, the Community Rule, gives some insight into life for the Qumran community—if indeed they were the authors of the scrolls.
 We see from other texts that this group was anticipating eschatological events, the end of days.
 They believed that the promised messiah would soon return, overthrow corrupt society, and usher in the kingdom of God.

-A scholar studying the scrolls
+A scholar studying the Dead Sea Scrolls

 Monsignor Patrick Skehan, one of the original scroll scholars.
 Courtesy Leon Levy Dead Sea Scrolls Digital Library, IAA.
 Photographer: Shai Halevi.